-How to Become an Aircraft Mechanic (A&P Technician)
+How to Become an Aircraft Mechanic (FAA A&P)

 Ever looked up at a jet slicing through the clouds and thought, someone’s making sure that thing stays in the air?